scivm/picrawler/README.rst

 PiCloud Setup
 -------------

-Before using PiCrawler, it is neccessary to configure PiCloud API keys.
+Before using PiCrawler, it is neccessary to configure an API key of PiCloud.

 .. code-block:: python
     >>> import cloud